paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 The Vocational Education Act of 1963, referred to in par.
 (10), was title I of Pub.
 L. 88–210, Dec.
 18, 1963, 77 Stat.
 403, as amended generally by Pub.
 L. 94–482, title II, § 202(a), Oct.
 12, 1976, 90 Stat.
 2169, which was classified to chapter 44 (§ 2301 et seq.) of this title, prior to amendment by Pub.
 L. 98–524, § 1, Oct.
 19, 1984, 98 Stat.
 2435, striking out all after the enacting clause and inserting in lieu thereof titles I to V, to be cited as the Carl D. Perkins Vocational Education Act.
 The Act was subsequently amended extensively by Pub.
 L. 101–392, Sept.
 25, 1990, 104 Stat.
 753, which renamed it the Carl D. Perkins Vocational and Applied Technology Education Act, amended generally by Pub.
 L. 105–332, § 1(b), Oct.
 31, 1998, 112 Stat.
 3076, which renamed it the Carl D. Perkins Vocational and Technical Education Act of 1998, and again amended generally by Pub.
 L. 109–270, § 1(b), Aug.
 12, 2006, 120 Stat.
 683, which renamed it the Carl D. Perkins Career and Technical Education Act of 2006.
 For additional details, see the Codification note preceding [section 2301 of this title](./chapter-044-career-and-technical-education.md#section-2301).

 The Civil Rights Act of 1964, referred to in par.
 (11), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title IV of the Civil Rights Act of 1964 is classified generally to subchapter IV (§ 2000c et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
+241. Title IV of the Civil Rights Act of 1964 is classified generally to subchapter IV (§ 2000c et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000a&num=0&edition=prelim) and Tables.

 The Navajo Community College Act, referred to in par.
 (12), is Pub.
 L. 92–189, Dec.
 15, 1971, 85 Stat.
 646, which was classified to section 640a et seq. of Title 25, Indians, and was omitted from the Code as being of special and not general application.

 The Tribally Controlled Colleges and Universities Assistance Act of 1978, referred to in par.
 (12), is Pub.
 L. 95–471, Oct.
 17, 1978, 92 Stat.
 1325, which is classified principally to chapter 20 (§ 1801 et seq.) of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of Title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1801&num=0&edition=prelim) and Tables.

 The Elementary and Secondary Education Act of 1965, referred to in pars.
 (13) and (14), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Prior to the general amendment of that Act by Pub.
+27. Prior to the general amendment of that Act by Pub.
 L. 100–297, Apr.
 28, 1988, 102 Stat.
 140, part C of title IX of the Act was classified generally to part C (§ 3341 et seq.) of subchapter IX of chapter 47 of this title, and title VII of the Act, known as the Bilingual Education Act, was classified generally to subchapter VII (§ 3281 et seq.) of chapter 47 of this title.

 #### Codification
 Section was enacted as part of the Omnibus Education Reconciliation Act of 1981 and also as part of the Omnibus Budget Reconciliation Act of 1981, and not as part of the Department of Education Organization Act which comprises this chapter.